pyiapa/statcalculator/README.md

 ## Project Description ##

-This project calculates various summary statistics based on an expenses input CSV file.
+This project computes various summary statistics based on an expenses input CSV file.
 Each row of the input file indicates a given expense.
 The row provides information on the date, type of expense, amount, whether it was reimbursed, and location.

-## Important Notes ##

-* If I knew that the size of the data will always be manageable in a single typical machine, I would have created a pure Python application.
-All the implementation would have been simpler and more flexible in Python.

-* Nevertheless, I have decided to go with the assumption that the data will grow to very large sizes (gigabytes, terabytes, petabytes) and thus I have used Apache Spark to implement a solution that can be deployed in a cluster environment.

-* Spark can mainly be programmed in Scala, Java, or Python.
-I have decided to go with a JVM language since the JVM runtime is faster than Python's runtime.
-Between Scala and Java, I have chosen Scala for two reasons: it is more concise; and  whenever a new feature comes out in Spark, it is first implemented in Scala before the other two languages (so the most up-to-date).

-* After building, the application is ready to run on a Spark cluster or a local machine

 ## Design Decisions ##

-* I was asked to provide 4 different summary statistics for the expenses input provided.
+* At the moment, the code computes 4 different summary statistics for the expenses input provided.
 Each statistic is implemented as a separate class (i.e. separation of concerns).

-* To make the application clearer and open for extension I have created a manager class (StatManager) to manage the calculation of each statistic.
+* To make the application cleaner and open for extension I have created a manager class (StatManager) to manage the calculation of each statistic.
 This resembles the Command design pattern.